edzzn/khalilstemmler-blog/src/pages/articles/typescript-domain-driven-design/ddd-frontend.md

 You probably already knew this, but your [dtos](/articles/typescript-domain-driven-design/repository-dto-mapper/) that you pass from the backend are pretty much your client-side models.

-If your DTOs are just TypeScript interfaces, you can copy those in the  front-end or distribute them within your client-side library so that what you get back from an API call can be
+If your DTOs are just TypeScript interfaces, you can copy those to the  front-end or distribute them within your client-side library.

 <div class="filename">user/services/userService.ts</div>